CaptainAsbestos/class-notes/agh-module-2.md

 Ian MacMillan's framework, rather than translate for-profit archetypes to NFP work, begins with assumptions about NFPs reasons for existing and operating (as distinct from for-profit entities).
 Along three axes -- program-attractiveness, competitive-position, and alternative-coverage -- organisations weigh their strategic options, leading to eight different strategies, listed on pp. 92-3.
 Depending on which position an NFP finds itself in, Macmillan counsels either expanding operations, divesting, or collaborating with others -- strategies which would not be evident within a for-profit model.

+After arriving at a vision for the organisation and assessing one's strategic position, making plans to accomplish the strategic goals comes next.
+Consultation with external advisors, internal staff, and the community served can be useful at this point, although staff may have a personal stake in alternatives or the status quo.
+Existing commitments or shortage of resources can limit the scope of any change, so assessing the landscape for change needs to happen first.

+## Jones 2011

+Good Measurement practices lead to better performance, better access to funds, and

+what obstacles exist to good self evaluation?
+- no time
+- no funds
+- no expertise
+- no staff
+- no training
+- most NFPs report that they are unable to effectively self-evaluate

+Jones argues that self-evaluation is, on the contrary, easy, fulfilling, and not as expensive as it can seem

+*Cultural* hostility to self-evaluation within an org is the first problem to be resolved; Jones wants NFPs to embrace data positively rather than employing it as a whip.
+Secondly, *clarifying* the organisation's mission and what needs to get evaluated.
+By creating a causal chain for a program or partnership (the five-whys-deep), an organisation can identify what can be and needs to be measured as an index of success (or failure).
+Once the measure of success or failure is clear, then data *capture* can be either outsourced to consultants (although in the interests of cost and long-term sustainability, Jones says it's worth it to build internal survey methods).

+Clarify
+Capture
+Communicate
+Change/Celebrate